Packer

 You could work in a factory or in a warehouse.

-Your working environment may be cool.
+Your working environment may be cool and physically active.

 You may need to wear protective clothing.